sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/README.md

 - **answers_data/**: This folder contains the data related to answers and posts from Stack Overflow that were used for the analysis.
 - **data/raw_data/**: Raw data extracted from Stack Overflow posts.
 - **data/processed_data/**: Cleaned and pre-processed data used for generating the taxonomy.
-- **evaluation/**: Results from the evaluation of the taxonomy, including metrics like classification accuracy, F1-scores, and inter-annotator agreement.
 - **results/**: Final results, such as the taxonomy itself and any accompanying figures or tables.
 - **scripts/**: Jupyter notebook used to perform the taxonomy analysis.